putridparrot/PutridParrot.Presentation/README.md

 Whilst the DefaultValue can be assigned to primitive types and arrays, what if we have another type, such as a view model or ObservableCollection.
-In such a case we can use the DefaultValue in combination with the CreateInstance (or CreateInstanceUsing) so that when the type is created, as long as it has a constructor which can take the DefaultValue argument then we can default such, more complex, types.
+In such a case we can use the DefaultValue in combination with the CreateInstance (or CreateInstanceUsing) so that when the type is created, as long as it has a constructor which can take the DefaultValue argument then we can default more complex, types.

 For example, this property will create an ExtendedObservableCollection, passing the DefaultValue into the ctor.

 ```